Factbox-How much does Germany need Russian gas?

 By Vera Eckert and Kate Abnett

-Nord Stream 2 is technically ready for launch but needs regulatory approval.
-Scholz said on Tuesday the pipeline could not be certified at the moment after Russia formally recognised two breakaway regions in eastern Ukraine.

-The project is intended to double the amount of gas flowing from Russia to Germany under the Baltic sea, bypassing traditional transit routes in Ukraine.

-A suspension of the project would mean a chunk of Germany’s expected future gas imports would not arrive, unless Russia instead stepped up its exports via a pipeline running from Yamal in Russia to Poland, or Ukraine, which looks unlikely at present in the face of escalating geopolitical tensions.
+A suspension of the project would mean a chunk of Germany’s expected future gas imports would not arrive, unless Russia instead stepped up its exports via a pipeline running from Yamal in Russia to Poland or Ukraine, which appears less likely in the aftermath of Moscow’s invasion of its neighbour.

 Here’s the current state of play in Germany’s gas sector.